Deranged matchings: proofs and conjectures: Concluding remarks

 \section{Concluding remarks}

 As mentioned in the Introduction, Conjecture~\ref{kayll-conj} had its genesis in a heuristic but not rigorous argument.
 As such, its appeal stemmed from the goal of giving the Hat-Check and Kindergartner phenomena a common explanation.
 Though compelling in itself, this goal leaned on limited evidence.
-The new results presented here---Theorems~\ref{3-part-thm}, \ref{k-part-thm}, and Corollary~\ref{conj-case-linear-r}---add substance to that evidence.
-Beyond its $r=2$ and $r=2n$ cases (the standard derangement and deranged matching instances), Conjecture~\ref{kayll-conj} is now established for $r=3$, for balanced cases of constant $r\geq 4$, and for $r(n)\in\Omega(n)$ dividing $2n$.
-Although this leaves open a wide gap---$\Omega(1)<r(n)<O(n)$---we feel some satisfaction in having established these bookends.
+The new results presented here---Theorems~\ref{3-part-thm}, \ref{k-part-thm}, and Corollaries~\ref{conj-case-linear-r}, \ref{conj-case-frac-power-r}---add substance to that evidence.
+Beyond its $r=2$ and $r=2n$ cases (the standard derangement and deranged matching instances), Conjecture~\ref{kayll-conj} is now established for $r=3$, for balanced cases of constant $r\geq 4$, and for $r(n)\in\Omega(n^{\delta})$ dividing $2n$ (for any fixed $\delta>0$).
+Although this leaves open a gap---$\Omega(1)<r(n)<O(n^{\delta})$---we feel some satisfaction in having established these bookends.

 Aside from perhaps inspiring further progress toward Conjecture~\ref{kayll-conj}, our investigations invite some other avenues of inquiry.
 We can view our parent graphs $K_{r\times {2n}/{r}}$ as complete graphs $K_{2n}$ with the edge sets of $r$ vertex-disjoint copies of smaller complete subgraphs $K_{2n/r}$ having been removed.
 So one variation on our theme could be to study what happens if instead of these $E(K_{2n/r})$-removals, we remove the edge sets of triangles ($K_3$'s) or other regular structures.
 Our Theorem~\ref{main-top-thm} could provide a tool here because it specifically addresses graphs $G_{2n}$ obtained by the removal from $K_{2n}$ of the edges of a regular subgraph.
 Another variation could focus the counting not on perfect matchings---which are $1$-regular subgraphs---rather on regular subgraphs of degree exceeding $1$.
 We have not attempted to establish a result analogous to Theorem~\ref{main-top-thm} for this situation.